Chateau Angludet Margaux (750ml)

 Home to the Sichel family since 1961, Château Angludet is one of the oldest properties in the Médoc, with a history which goes back to the twelfth century.
 It is named after Bertrand d’Angludet, a knight and lord of the noble residence which stood on this site in 1150.

-A distinguished and elegant bouquet of black fruit, spice and toasty vanilla notes.
-The palate is no less charming – generous, ample and elegant, displaying crunchy fruit and underpinned by superb, perfectly smooth tannins that offer remarkable length.
-Still in its youth, it will attain its full expression after several years of ageing in the bottle.
+On the nose, a distinguished and elegant bouquet of black fruit, spice, and toasty vanilla notes.
+On the palate, those aromatics are further asserted; generous, ample and elegant, displaying crunchy fruit and underpinned by superb, perfectly smooth tannins that offer remarkable length.